PsiQ/qref/docs/format.md

 ### Children

 The `children` list comprises all subroutines of the program.
-Each entry has the same structure as the program itself (such the schema of the `program` is recursive).
+Each entry has the same structure as the program itself (such that the schema of `program` is recursive).
 In particular, each child should have a name (unique in the scope of their immediate parent) and some ports.
 They can also have connections, and their own children.